IT-Almanac-Insights/it-almanac-insights.github.io/fresh-framework.md

 In today’s rapidly evolving technological landscape, larger enterprises and public sector organizations are often expected by their clients and the public to be cautious, if not outright laggards, when it comes to adopting new technologies.
 These organizations face immense pressure to balance innovation with stability, ensuring that any new implementation aligns with strict compliance, security, and reliability standards.

-The **FRESh (Future Resource Efficient Scheduling) Framework** responds to this challenge by prioritizing predictable outcomes over risky experimentation.
+The **Futures, Resource Efficiency and Scheduling (FRESh) Framework** responds to this challenge by prioritizing predictable outcomes over risky experimentation.
 It focuses on delivering results within established timelines and budgets, helping organizations navigate the delicate balance between innovation and reliability.
 By emphasizing stability and minimizing unplanned disruptions, FRESh ensures projects maintain a steady pace of progress, making it particularly valuable in environments where the stakes of failure are high.

 At the heart of this framework, the crop to be harvested is analogous to client data.
 Just as a farmer prioritizes a successful harvest over the specific tools used, in IT, the data itself is the focus.
 The tools employed to cultivate the data are less important than ensuring its timely and efficient delivery.
 Like farm equipment that becomes obsolete, IT tools quickly lose relevance and can turn into technical debt.
-The goal is not the tools, but the crop — the data.
-By keeping the focus on delivering data on time and on budget, FRESh helps organizations avoid the pitfalls of over-focusing on technology and instead keeps attention on what truly matters: the successful harvest and effective use of information.
+The goal is not the tools, but the crop — _the data_.
+By keeping the focus on delivering data on time and on budget, FRESh helps organizations avoid the pitfalls of over-focusing on technology and instead keeps attention on what truly matters: _the successful harvest and effective use of information_.

 ---